uptane/deployment-considerations/customizations.md

 An OEM and its suppliers MAY use an image to arbitrarily update some code and data on an ECU, but not all.
 In addition, an image can be used to update code only, data only, or any other combination of the two elements.

-Examples of code updates include the bootloader, shared libraries, and the application, which provides the actual functions of the ECU.
+Examples of code updates delivered via an image include the bootloader, shared libraries, or the application that provides the actual functions of the ECU.
 Examples of data updates include setup or initialization data, such as engine parameters, application data, such as maps, and user data, such as an address book or system logs.

 <img align="center" src="assets/images/custom_1_code_data_image.png" width="500" style="margin: 0px 20px"/>